Email FacebookTwitterMenu burgerClose thin

 To prevent this, the Federal Reserve extends emergency loans to banks in need of cash.
 Banks can borrow money from the government to cover their immediate needs and make depositors whole.
 This is useful to solve cash flow crises, when an otherwise stable institution might be forced into insolvency by a short-term demand for money.
 The bank takes out a loan to meet its short-term demands and repays that loan with the returns on its long-term investments.

-To cover particularly large liquidity issues, the Federal Reserve has recently created the Bank Term Funding Program.
+To cover particularly large liquidity issues, the Federal Reserve created the Bank Term Funding Program.
 This was instituted in the wake of the SVB and Signature collapses, and it will act as a lender of last resort for large institutions.

 Broker of Last Resort

-As noted above, lending to banks can work well for a healthy institution that has cash flow issues.
+Lending to banks can work well for a healthy institution that has cash flow issues.
 Any bank, no matter how well-managed, is vulnerable to a bank run and emergency loans can cover that short-term crisis.

 Loans will not work for banks that are failing though.
 While the government will, typically, extend loans to try and shore up an immediate crisis (such as it did in the case of SVB and Signature), that is only a stopgap solution when the bank is going out of business.
-And that happens more often than most consumers realize.
-Banks may fail because they made bad investments, because they have lost too many customers or because their underlying business model has gone wrong in some way.

-In this case, the Federal Reserve and the FDIC act as a broker of last resort to try and sell the bank to another, healthier institution.
+In this case, the Federal Reserve and the FDIC act as a broker of last resort to try and sell the bank to another healthier institution.
 Their goal is to find a solvent bank that will take over the failing bank’s deposits and assets, effectively folding one institution into another.

-When successful, the FDIC doesn’t need to reimburse depositors at all.
-Often, from the outside, this looks like a simple merger and individual consumers notice no change except for the name on the door.
-The new institution takes over the deposits and loans of the old one.
 This is particularly important because large depositors frequently have more than $250,000 on account with their banks.
-One estimate by the FDIC suggests that about 43% of all bank deposits are uninsured, so mergers are a critical tool for making sure that depositors are protected against bank failures.
+One estimate by the FDIC suggests that about 45% of all bank deposits are uninsured, so mergers are a critical tool for making sure that depositors are protected against bank failures.

 Depositors Are Historically Well-Protected